peter88213/nvhelp-de/source/basic_concepts.rst

    from word count totals and export.

    -  The subelements of unused Teile and chapters are unused as well.
-   -  If you mark a section “Unbenutzt”, its properties are preserved.
+   -  If you mark a section "Unbenutzt", its properties are preserved.
    -  Unbenutzt tree elements are displayed in gray.

 Abschnitts-Status
 -----------------

-You can assign a status to each “Normal” type section via Kontextmenü or Abschnitt-Menü.
+You can assign a status to each "Normal" type section via Kontextmenü or Abschnitt-Menü.

 -  You can choose a `coloring mode <view_menu.html#coloring-mode>`__